Heartland virus

 Like

-In their article “Fatal Case of Heartland Virus Disease Acquired in the Mid-Atlantic Region, United States,”¹ Liu and colleagues describe the fatal case of a man in his 60’s who acquired the Heartland virus in either Maryland or Virginia.
+In their article “Fatal Case of Heartland Virus Disease Acquired in the Mid-Atlantic Region, United States,” Liu and colleagues describe the case of a man in his 60s who likely acquired the Heartland virus in either Maryland or Virginia.

-The man was admitted to the hospital in November 2021 with a fever, diarrhea, dyspnea, myalgias, and malaise which had been ongoing for 5 days.
-He had a history of a splenectomy, hypertension, remote trauma, coronary artery disease, and hypertension.
+The patient was admitted to the hospital in November 2021 with fever, diarrhea, dyspnea, myalgias, and malaise that had persisted for five days.

-The patient did not recall a tick bite and did not have an erythema migrans rash.
+Importantly, the patient did not recall a tick bite and had no erythema migrans rash.

-“An arboviral disease was the leading diagnostic consideration, but limited availability of commercial diagnostic testing for tickborne diseases delayed diagnosis,” wrote Liu et al.
+“An arboviral disease was the leading diagnostic consideration, but limited availability of commercial diagnostic testing for tickborne diseases delayed diagnosis,” wrote Liu and colleagues.

-The man was treated clinically for a tick-borne infection with doxycycline.
+The patient was treated empirically with doxycycline for a suspected tick-borne infection.

-He subsequently developed encephalopathy, low sodium, abnormal liver function tests, and fatigue.
+His illness progressed to encephalopathy, hyponatremia, abnormal liver function tests, and worsening fatigue.

 “He had acute respiratory failure, renal failure, and a cardiac arrest.
 He was transitioned to comfort care and died on day 13 after symptom onset,” wrote Liu et al.

-An autopsy revealed that the heart, spleen, kidney, and liver samples were positive for Heartland virus.
+An autopsy revealed that the heart, spleen, kidney, and liver were positive for Heartland virus.

 1. Anaplasmosis